 Need easy ways to save that actually work?
 I’m a thrifty mom of 4 and these are my favorite frugal ways to save money!
 And they can help you trim your budget too.

-There are affiliate links in this post.
+This post has been sponsored by Inside Rx.
+All thoughts and opinions are my own.
+There also are affiliate links in this post.
 If you use these links, I may earn a commission- please read my full disclosure policy.

 But I know it’s not that way for everyone.
-There are so many ways that you can save and cut your expenses, and if you aren’t a natural at saving money, it probably quickly can feel overwhelming!
+There are so many ways that you can save and cut your expenses and if you aren’t a natural at saving money, it quickly can feel overwhelming!
 And I can totally understand why.

-That’s why I wanted to share my favorite easy ways to save money with you.
+That’s why I wanted to share my favorite easy frugal ways to save money with you.
 I tried to think of things that are relatively simple to do but that will make a significant impact on your budget.

-Use money saving grocery apps
+1. Use money-saving grocery apps

 Grocery apps are such an easy way to save a little extra on your groceries!
-And one of my favorite things is that they often have savings offers that are good on any brand of product such as milk, bread, fruit, diapers and more.
+And one of my favorite things is that they often have savings offers that are good on any brand of a product such as milk, bread, fruit, diapers and more.

 Here are my favorites:

 – Often has offers for any brand of a product such as $0.25 on any bread.
 Also occasionally there are offers to get a product totally free!